 In this third visit, I must say, I have been totally impressed.

-In my opinion the town has gone though an incredible, and very positive, transformation.
+In my opinion, the town has gone through an incredible, and very positive, transformation.

-It’s not anymore just hostels and pubs offering dirty cheap deals.
+It’s not anymore just hostels and pubs offering dirt cheap deals.

 There is so much more than that.
-There is even a contemporary art museum, to spend few hours in a hot day.
+There is even a contemporary art museum, to spend a few hours on a hot day.
 With great exhibitions too.

 The Botanical Garden and the Tropical Park are both a must visit.
-I was even invited to an art exibition opening night next to the Information Center, great place to meet few locals.
+I was even invited to an art exhibition opening night next to the Information Center, a great place to meet a few locals.